ralfspoeth/json/README.md

 Here are some thoughts about [why not GSON or Jackson](whynot.md)]

 Greyson is not intended to be the fastest JSON parsing library on the planet, nor is it.
-Microbenchmarks show that parsing and writing is much slower than GSON or Jackson in its current incarnation.
+Micro benchmarks and profiling tests show that both parsing and writing is much slower than
+GSON or Jackson in its current incarnation.
+These two libraries use a lot of tricks to gain maximum performance.
+The Greyson library, however, uses algebraic data types even for the internal intermediate representation of the parsed data, which lead to a very clean lexer and parser as well as writer designs, at the expense of degraded performance.
+We assume that value class will help Greyson to close the gap to GSON and Jackson in the future without compromising the current simplicity of the implementation.

 ## JSON Test Suite